tanzimmostafa/Occluded_Object_Detection_for_AVs_YOLOv5/README.md

 # Occluded_Object_Detection_for_AVs

 This is the code of occluded object detection using the Yolov5 model on a novel dataset prepared by us.
-The code includes implementation of our implementation of an LSTM and GRU model.
-The dataset used is our enhanced version of the ERCOT (Electric Reliability Council of Texas) dataset focused on the West region.

 Here is a link to the eventual paper published in IEEE on an updated code and dataset: https://ieeexplore.ieee.org/abstract/document/9946565